axilmar/parserlib/README.md

 ##### Unary operator '!'

-The unary operator '!', when applied on a parse node, makes a `logical not` parse node, i.e. a parse node that tests negatively for a specific input.
+The unary `operator !`, when applied on a parse node, makes a `logical not` parse node, i.e. a parse node that tests negatively for a specific input.

 A `logical not` parse node does not consume any input: the state of a parse context after the node returns is always the same as the state of the parse context before the parse node parses anything.